pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

     kubectl logs ${controller-pod-name} -n `${tidb-operator-namespace}` | grep paused
     ```

-    The expected output is as follows, it shows that sync of components of TiDb cluster have been paused.
+    The expected output is as follows.
+The sync of all components in the TiDB cluster is paused.

     ```
     I1207 11:09:59.029949       1 pd_member_manager.go:92] tidb cluster default/basic is paused,     skip syncing for pd service